BabylonJS/Documentation/content/features/featuresDeepDive/physics.md

 Physics engines are third party external programs that can be plugged into Babylon.js.
 They, depending on their features, emulate "real-life" interactions between objects, which can be meshes, solid particles from the solid particle system or some cameras.
 One feature of a Physics Engine is the addition of gravity to a scene.

+There are 2 physics architecture in Babylon.js.
+- a Version 1 (V1 for short) that was the only architecture before 6.0 release
+- a Version 2 (V2 for short) more modern with support for last gen Physics Engine

+At some point V1 will be deprecated for V2.

+## Physics V1

 There are plugins for 3 physics engines:

 1. Cannon.js - a wonderful physics engine written entirely in JavaScript